rirefat/rirefat/README.md

 ## Hi there 👋, I'm Rafiul Islam
 > ### Web Application Developer

 I'm a Front End Web developer passionate about making errors-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as much as possible.
 I love to solve real-world problems.
 I am strategic, and goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients using WordPress.
-I pride myself on doing quality work and maintaining excellent communication.
-I also enjoy working with include ReactJS, NextJS, JavaScript as well as Python.
+Over the past years, I have created hundreds of websites for clients, always prioritizing quality work and excellent communication.
+I also enjoy working with technologies like ReactJS, NextJS, JavaScript, and Python.

 <br>
 <!-- Skills: HTML5 | CSS3 | SCSS | Bootstrap | TailWind | JavaScript |  REACT | NodeJs | ExpressJs | MongoDB | Firebase | WordPress | Java -->